olrtg/emmet-language-server/README.md

 > **Warning**
 >
-> I've decided to rename the package to `@olrtg/emmet-language-server` for potential mason/lspconfig integration.
+> I've decided to rename the package to `@olrtg/emmet-language-server` for mason/lspconfig integration.
 Please remove the old `@olrtg/emmet-ls` package and migrate to this new one.

 **Using npm:**